-- 5. Invert the Gear Case on the table of an arbor press so that the end face having four notches makes contact with the table.
-Using a rod against the inner race of the Spindle Bearing, press the Bearing from the Gear Case. - 6.
-If the Spindle Bearing Seat (45A) must be replaced, use a small, thin blade screwdriver to spiral it out of the groove in the Gear Case.
+- Invert either Gear Case on the table of an arbor press so that the end face having four notches makes contact with the table.
+Using a rod against the inner race of the Rear or Intermediate Spindle Bearing, press the Bearing from the Gear Case. - If the Spindle Bearing Seat (45A or 91) must be replaced, use a small, thin blade screwdriver to spiral it out of the groove in the Gear Case.